MusicDataset/md_homepage/content/musics/a/AndanteSpianatoandGrandPolonaiseBrillianteOp.22(2)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Andante Spianato and Grand Polonaise Brilliante Op.
+title: Andante Spianato and Grand Polonaise Brilliante Op.
 22 (2)
 description: This is the description for Andante Spianato and Grand Polonaise Brilliante Op.
 22 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]